appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 To update a single row, follow these steps:

 1. Enable inline editing by checking the **Editable** checkbox for the desired columns in the Table widget properties panel.
-To make a column editable programmatically using JS logic, see [Column](/reference/widgets/table/column-settings#editable).
+To make columns editable programmatically using JS logic, see [Column](/reference/widgets/table/column-settings#editable).

 2. Select **Single row**  from the **Update mode** property.
 This enables the **Save/Discard** column with Save and Discard buttons.